DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/DX-ven-diagram.jpg" />

 On a daily basis, I find myself at the intersection of product, frontend, devOps (serverless of course), devRel, & marketing.
-Add in working with [partners](#integrating-with-partners--netlify-add-ons) and that almost covers it.
+Sprinkle in working with various [partners](#integrating-with-partners--netlify-add-ons) and that almost covers the gamut of my world.

 It's been great to combine the skills I've acquired over the years into one role!